influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 A key in your JSON file to be used as the measurement name.

 #### `json_time_key`
-Key from the JSON file that will be used in creating the timestamp metric.
-If no key is specified, the time that the data is read will be set as the timestamp.
+Key from the JSON file that creates the timestamp metric.
+If you don't specify a key, the time that the data is read becomes the timestamp.

 #### `json_time_format`
 The format used to interpret the designated `json_time_key`.
 The time must be set to one of the following:
 - `unix`
 - `unix_ms`
 - `unix_us`